karaoak/SharedJS.Core/readme.md

 * Keep business logic in one place
 * Unit test business logic once
 * Leverage context specific technologies:
-	* HTML5 BB Web App:It should be possible to use BB plugins like LayoutManager + Stickit
+	* HTML5 BB Web App: It should be possible to use BB plugins like LayoutManager + Stickit
 	* Ti Alloy App: It should be possible to use Alloy views and Alloy MV binding.
 * Keep it very simple!
 With very little, and no exotic, dependencies.